chains-project/dirty-waters/steps.md

 ## How do we know if the registry repo is the true repo?
+Thinking:
-if the first version is validated? -> no if github have the registry info?
+-if the first version is validated? -> no
+- if github have the registry info? -> no

-besides, doesn't mean the source code is the same as packages in npm
+besides, doesn't mean the source code is the same as packages in npm discrepancy

-1. github that doesn't exsit anymore discrepancy if the github didn't updated but npm is updating

 ## Track lines and authors
 run in local enviroment: [here](trace/new_release_change.py)